BruceZZhao/Cactus/README.md

-# Project Cactus - a super-fast voice system
+# Project Cactus - a super-fast AI voice chat system

 Voice-forward chat experience that pairs a FastAPI backend (Google Speech-to-Text, Gemini, Google Text-to-Speech) with a Vite/React frontend.
 You can drive the stack either from the browser UI or from the included `quick_launch/simple_reply.py` microphone client.